Kunj-13/StockSense/Documents/StockSense-m4.md

 3. User Adoption and Usability Challenges
    - Likelihood: Medium
    - Impact: High
-   - Evidence: Early feedback from test users indicates that some features are confusing or not intuitive.
+   - Evidence: If early feedback from test users indicates that some features are confusing or not intuitive.
 Additionally, competing tools could reduce adoption if the interface proves too complex.
    - Reduce Likelihood: Conduct user testing sessions regularly to gather feedback and improve the interface.
 Apply design principles focused on simplicity and accessibility to enhance usability.
    - Better Estimates: Perform iterative testing with test users, collecting feedback to identify pain points and ensure improvements are made continuously.
    - Detection Plan: Monitor user feedback and engagement metrics closely after deployment to quickly identify usability issues.